About calling 000 and 131 444

 If you have a speech or hearing disability the triple zero service (000) can be accessed via the National Relay Service, call TTY 106.

-Call Crime Stoppers on 1800 333 000 if you have information about any crime, or any suspicious activities, or if you think you have useful information that may help prevent a crime.
+Contact Crime Stoppers on 1800 333 000 or report online if you have information about any crime, or any suspicious activities, or if you think you have useful information that may help prevent a crime.